unfoldingWord-box3/wordmap-seed-app/README.md

 We are going to demonstrate how to *seed* wordmap with an automatically generated vocabulary list for an unaligned language by using svelte to edit and prepare the word list and inject said list into wordmap RCL.

+This project is work in progress.
+It can be [viewed online](https://unfoldingword-box3.github.io/wordmap-seed-app/) using Github pages.

 ## License